SamiPerttu/fundsp/README.md

 The stack is often used to build filter parameters.
-For example, in `(pass() | constant((440.0, 1.0))) >> lowpass()` the input signal is passed through the stack and two other signals, frequency and Q, are concatenated to form the input to a lowpass filter.
+For example, in `(pass() | constant((440.0, 1.0))) >> lowpass()` the input signal is passed through the stack and two other signals, frequency and Q, are concatenated to it to form the input to a lowpass filter.

 ## Expressions Are Graphs